chettrick/stm32cubef4/Projects/STM324x9I_EVAL/Applications/Audio/Audio_playback_and_record/readme.txt

      [LEFT]: Previous wave file
      [RIGHT]: Next wave file
      [SEL]: Pause/Resume
-     [USer Key]: Stop
+     [User Key]: Stop

-Note: The audio files provided within this package (Binary\Media folder) are based on a free music download from www.DanoSongs.com website and user can load his own audio (*.wav) files in the USB Key.
+Note: The audio files provided under "/Utilities/Media/Audio" are based on a free music download from www.DanoSongs.com website and user can load his own audio (*.wav) files in the USB Key root.

 3) Start Audio Recorder menu:
 Two MEMS microphone MP34DT01 mounted on STM324x9I-EVAL are connected to the Inter-IC Sound (I2S) peripheral.
 The I2S is configured in master receiver mode.
-In this mode, the I2S peripheral provides the clock to an embedded timer (TIM3 in this example) which divides the I2S clock.
+In this mode, the I2S peripheral provides the clock to an embedded timer (TIM3 in this application) which divides the I2S clock.
 This clock is delivered to the MEMS microphone through CLK.
 Data acquired (Audio samples) from the MEMS microphone through DOUT.